 The journal Current Science, Vol. 108, No. 4, published on February 25, 2015 includes 35 papers about cold fusion, Special Section: Low Energy Nuclear Reactions.
 The online edition is here.

-The ICCF19 International Conference on Condensed Matter Nuclear Science will be held in Padua, Italy, April 13 – 17, 2015.
+The ICCF19 International Conference on Condensed Matter Nuclear Science was held in Padua, Italy, April 13 – 17, 2015.
 The conference website is here:

 The professors who published a report on Andrea Rossi’s high temperature reactor have followed up with second, extended test and a more detailed report:

 Levi, G., et al., Observation of abundant heat production from a reactor device and of isotopic changes in the fuel.
 2014, Bologna University.
 A copy is here.

 Five outside experts in mass spectroscopy and related fields contributed four appendixes covering the radiation, materials, SIMS and ICP analyses.
 The research was sponsored by the Royal Swedish Academy of Sciences, Elforsk AB., Officine Ghidoni SA, and Industrial Heat LLC (USA).

 This test produced 1.5 megawatt-hours of energy continuously, over 32 days.
 This is 5,825 MJ, or as much energy as you get from burning 139 kg of gasoline.
 This is a new record for a cold fusion reaction.
 Previous large reactions produced 50 to 300 MJ.

 Michael McKubre reviewed the paper here.